nicokuehn-dci/Performinator/README.md

 1.  **Clone the repository:**

     ```
-    git clone git@github.com:nicokuehn-dci/TuxTrax.git
+    git clone git@github.com:nicokuehn-dci/Performinator.git
-    cd TuxTrax
+    cd Performinator
     ```

 2.  **Dive into the [Setup Guide](docs/SETUP.md) for detailed installation and configuration instructions.**

 ## Contributing: Join the Penguin Party

 We welcome contributions from the open-source community!
-Whether you're a seasoned developer, a talented sound designer, or just eager to help, there's a place for you in the TuxTrax community.
+Whether you're a seasoned developer, a talented sound designer, or just eager to help, there's a place for you in the Performinator community.
 Check out our [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ## License: Open Source, Open Minds